mfornace/nupack-docs-dev/sources/design.md

 ### Pattern Prevention

 A [pattern prevention constraint](definitions.md#hard-constraints) prevents a list of patterns from appearing globally or in a concatenated list of domains.
-A `Pattern` constraint is specified as:
+A `Pattern` hard constraint is specified as:

 - a list of patterns to be prevented
 - optionally a list of domains for concatenation (keyword `scope`) where the patterns should be prevented; alternatively, a target strand may be specified